Q. Who can I contact?

 You need to log onto the BACP website and download a copy of the Counsellor/Psychotherapist Accreditation Scheme and follow the guidelines within.

 Q. What is a Psychodynamic?

 A. The main emphasis in psychodynamic counselling evolves from Sigmund Freud’s theories on the unconscious where early experiences in childhood are seen as important in shaping the way our mind works, which may affect our present day relationships.

 Q. I want to train as a Counsellor and I am not sure what course I should take?

 A. If you have decided to train as a Counsellor we offer psychodynamic courses from the Foundation Certificate through to Advanced Certificate.
 This will qualify you as a BACP accredited counsellor.

 If you are uncertain if the career is for you we advise that you take the Introduction Course a 12 hour course over either 4 or 6 weeks (part time).
 This will give you an insight into what counselling is about, the theory behind the different modalities and an overview into CBT.
 There are no assignments set for this course and we run two per term at our site in Luton and St Albans.
 This is an excellent course to begin building your listening and conversational skills.
 You do not have to have completed the Introduction Course before you start the Foundation Course.
 Cost: From £285 and bookable here.

 Foundation Certificate – this is a 1 year part time course starting September

-We run various times, day or evenings at Luton and St Albans.
+We run various times, day or evenings at St Albans, Bedford, Luton Welwyn Garden City and Clapham.
 This course requires an application form to be submitted before September and you may be asked to attend interview.

 There is currently no funding available towards costs of this course.